As an Amazon Associate, I earn from qualifying purchases

 What is a Dutch Oven?

 A Dutch oven is a thick-walled, heavy pot with a tight-fitting lid.
 It is made of enameled iron or cast iron, guaranteeing excellent heat retention and even heat distribution.
-The Dutch oven’s design allows it can use on stovetops and ovens, making it incredibly versatile for various cooking methods.
+The Dutch oven’s design allows it to be used on stovetops and ovens, making it incredibly versatile for various cooking methods.

 Advantages of Using a Dutch Oven